stmuk/rakudo-packages/README.md

 # rakudo-packages

 A list of actively maintained packaged binary (and third party source) distributions for Rakudo Perl 6.

+Rakudo itself comprises of rakudo, NQP and MoarVM.
+Potentially other backends can replace MoarVM.
+Rakudo Star comprises of rakudo, third party modules and documentation.

+Most UNIX-like packaging systems probably should look at packaging Rakudo as its three components plus modules.
+Rakudo Star might often be a meta package although packaging system often differ.

 Versions available accurate as of 20171028.

 ## nxadm's packages